 "Leaky gut syndrome" is said to have symptoms including bloating, gas, cramps, food sensitivities, and aches and pains.
 But it's something of a medical mystery.

 “From an MD’s standpoint, it’s a very gray area,” says gastroenterologist Donald Kirby, MD, director of the Center for Human Nutrition at the Cleveland Clinic.
 “Physicians don’t know enough about the gut, which is our biggest immune system organ.”

 "Leaky gut syndrome" isn't a diagnosis taught in medical school.
 Instead, "leaky gut really...

 So what do you do when you just can't go?
 Here are a few effective constipation treatments.

-The definition of constipation can be different for you than it is for other people.
+According to the National Digestive Diseases Information Clearinghouse, part of the National Institutes of Health, constipation is a condition in which you have fewer than three bowel movements in a week, and your stools are hard, dry, and small, making them painful and difficult to pass.
 Some women naturally have a bowel movement a few times a day, while others go just a few times a week.
 You don't need constipation treatments unless you're going to the bathroom a lot less often than usual.